 chapter 12.
 Faith is how we have come into the household of God; faith is how

-we have become born-again and have been given this introduction into grace
+we have become born-again and have been given this introduction into His grace.
+God-given

-a deep-seated knowing in our hearts that we belong to God, but confidence grows
+a deep knowing that we belong to God, but confidence grows

 through our walk.
-Faith and confidence are interrelated, influencing each
+Faith and confidence are interrelated, edifying each other so

-other, so our walk affects our faith and our faith affects our confidence.
+that our walk enhances our faith and our faith enhances our confidence.

 (105e) Thy kingdom come